 When children attend school they gain skills to contribute to their communities, locally and on a larger scale.
 One study found that doubling the percentage of younger generations with secondary education could cut the risk of war in half.

 Education is the key to assisting the rising generation in changing the course of history – especially when it comes to fighting against the devastation these kids are experiencing.
-When we prioritize access to education for every child, we will see young children grow up with the tools they need to improve their communities and countries, as they become the ones to prevent conflict.
+When we prioritize access to education for every child using alternatives like Online Elementary School, we will see young children grow up with the tools they need to improve their communities and countries, as they become the ones to prevent conflict.